ietf-tools/bibxml-service/README.rst

 ------------------------------------------------

 Ensure you are already running bibxml-indexer service (see respective README).

-When you use Docker Compose, bibxml-indexer sets up a network that will be joined by bibxml-service.
-That network ensures bibxml-service has access to static citation dataset indices.
+When using Docker Compose, you run bibxml-indexer configuration first, and it sets up a network that will be joined by bibxml-service when you run it as the second step.
+That shared network gives bibxml-service access to static citation dataset index DB host.

 Ensure requisite environment variables are configured in the environment.
 For convenience, you can place in repository root a file `.env`